 - Network congestion delaying critical operations like liquidations

-Security audits and formal verification help mitigate these risks but cannot eliminate them.
+Security audits and formal verification help mitigate technical risks but cannot eliminate them.
+Regulatory risk requires ongoing monitoring as frameworks in the U.S., EU, UK, and Asia-Pacific continue to evolve through 2026.

 Summary

 A stablecoin smart contract is the programmable foundation that automates stablecoin operations on a blockchain.
-By encoding minting, burning, transfers, and stability mechanisms into self-executing code, these contracts enable stablecoins to function transparently and efficiently.
+By encoding minting, burning, transfers, and stability mechanisms into self-executing code, these contracts enable stablecoins to function transparently and efficiently at institutional scale.

 Related Terms: